-In 1993, the theatre was purchased by Andrew Lloyd Webber’s Really Useful Theatre Group and has since been home to Sunset Boulevard, Chicago, Evita, Joseph and the Amazing Technicolour Dreamcoat, The Bodyguard and many others.
+In 1993, the theatre was purchased by Andrew Lloyd Webber’s Really Useful Theatre Group and has since been home to Sunset Boulevard, Chicago, Evita, Joseph and the Amazing Technicolour Dreamcoat, The Bodyguard, Kinky Boots, and many others.

 The Adelphi is located on The Strand which is very close to the tourist spots Trafalgar Square, Leicester Square and Covent Garden.
 Leicester Square and Covent Garden have many bars and restaurants and are perfect for sitting outside in the summer.
 Piccadilly Circus is also within fifteen minutes’ walk which is also a popular tourist site and has Regent Street running off it which is an excellent shopping street.

 - Salieri – The Strand, Italian, wide ranging menu

 - Cucina Asellina – The Strand, Italian, expensive

 - Pizza Express – The Strand, chain, vouchers available

 - Zizzi – The Strand, chain, vouchers available

 - Joe Allen – Exeter Street, American cuisine, special vegetarian menu

 - Strada – Tavistock Street, chain, vouchers available